celeritas-project/celeritas/doc/development.rst

 shared data (definitions, persistent data, model data) should be separately allocated and managed.

+Store
+  Generic name for a class that manages GPU data by means of a host class, using ``celeritas::DeviceVector`` (or ``thrust`` or ``VecGeom`` wrappers as needed) to manage the on-device data.

 Params (model parameters)
   Provide a CPU-based interface to manage and provide access to constant shared GPU data, usually model parameters or the like.
-The store class itself  can only be accessed via host code, but it should use the ``celeritas::DeviceVector`` or ``thrust`` or ``VecGeom`` wrappers to manage on-device data.
-A store class can contain metadata (string names, etc.) suitable for host-side debug output and for helping related classes convert from user-friendly input (e.g. particle name) to device-friendly IDs (e.g. particle def ID).
+The Params class itself can only be accessed via host code, but it should use the ``celeritas::DeviceVector`` or ``thrust`` or ``VecGeom`` wrappers to manage on-device data.
+A params class can contain metadata (string names, etc.) suitable for host-side debug output and for helping related classes convert from user-friendly input (e.g. particle name) to device-friendly IDs (e.g. particle def ID).

 State (state variables)
-  Thread-local data that corresponds to the model/store.
-Usually a simple storage class, since the state is meaningless without the model parameters.

-Views
+  Thread-local data specifying the state of a single particle track with respect to a corresponding model (``FooParams``).
+The state data resides on device but is managed by a host class ``FooStateStore`` using ``DeviceVector`` or the like.
+It is an implementation detail whether the state data is stored as a struct of arrays (SOA) or an array of structs (AOS), but if stored as AOS then the per-track state struct should be named ``TrackFooState``.

+Pointers
-  A standalone plain-old-data reference to data owned by a Model, a Store, or a State, used to transfer GPU pointers and other kernel parameters between host and device.
-Views can hold other views as data members.
-Inside unit tests for debugging, views can point to *host* data if the corresponding functions being called are also on-host.
+  A standalone, plain-old-data struct to data owned by another class (e.g. a Params class) but stored on the GPU.
+This struct is used to transfer GPU pointers and other kernel parameters between host and device.
+A Pointers struct can hold other Pointers structs as data members.
+Inside unit tests for debugging, Pointers can reference *host* data if the corresponding functions being called are also on-host.
+Defining Pointers structs in separate files from the memory management classes means that NVCC doesn't have to include those headers, speeding up compilation and perhaps allowing the host code to use newer implementations of the C++ standard.

-Model/Access
-  Device-compatible class that combines the state variables and model parameters.
-This can be named arbitrarily.
+TrackView
+  Device-compatible class that provides read/write access to the data for a single track, in the spirit of `std::string_view` which adds functionality to data owned by someone else.
+It combines the state variables and model parameters into a single class.
+The constructor always takes const references to ParamsPointers and StatePointers as well as the track ID.
+It encapsulates the storage/layout of the state and parameters, as well as what (if any) data is cached in the state.

 .. example::

    All SM physics particles share a common set of properties such as mass, charge; and each instance of particle has a particular set of associated variables such as kinetic energy.
-The shared data (SM parameters) reside in the ParticleStore, and the particle track properties are managed by a ParticleStates class.
+The shared data (SM parameters) reside in ``ParticleParams``, and the particle track properties are managed by a ``ParticleStateStore`` class.

-   A separate class, the Particle, acts as an accessor to the stored data and can calculate properties that depend on both the state and parameters.
-For example, momentum depends on the mass of a particle (constant, set by the model), and speed depends on the particle's kinetic energy state.
+   A separate class, the ``ParticleTrackView``, is instantiated with a specific thread ID so that it acts as an accessor to the stored data for a particular track.
+It can calculate properties that depend on both the state and parameters.
+For example, momentum depends on both the mass of a particle (constant, set by the model) and the speed (variable, depends on particle track state).